 Before joining the Museum as CFO and Treasurer in 2014, Humbert spent two years as CFO at rent.com and ten years as CFO of Genex, a full-service digital agency.

-Prior to coming to NHM Jacobson spent 15 years at the Los Angeles County Museum of Art, where he held a number of fundraising positions, most recently Director of Development.
+Prior to coming to NHMLA Jacobson spent 15 years at the Los Angeles County Museum of Art, where he held a number of fundraising positions, most recently Director of Development.
 He is also an award-winning playwright.

-Wornham has over 20 years of experience directing dynamic integrated strategic communications, marketing, and digital campaigns for high-profile organizations involved in film, entertainment, arts, architecture, education, and the natural world, including the Getty Center, Walt Disney Concert Hall, and the Sundance Film Festival.
+Wornham has over 20 years of experience directing dynamic integrated strategic communications, marketing, and digital campaigns for high-profile organizations involved in film, entertainment, arts, architecture, education, and the natural world, including the Getty Center, Walt Disney Concert Hall and the Sundance Film Festival.

 As Chief Talent Officer, Nooshin Nathan is responsible for developing, and managing strategic and culturally pertinent human resource policies and programs.
-She supports and guides management and staff to cultivate, recommend and implement mission aligned HR objectives, policies and practices for the Museum that fosters a culture of highly engaged staff.
-She serves as a member of the Executive Team and partners with the President and leadership on employee relations, staff development, recruiting, compensation and benefits administration.
+She supports and guides management and staff to cultivate, recommend and implement mission-aligned HR objectives, policies and practices for the Museum that fosters a culture of highly engaged staff.
+She serves as a member of the Executive Team and partners with the President and leadership on employee relations, staff development, recruiting, compensation, and benefits administration.

-Prior to joining NHM, Nathan worked as the Vice President of Human Resources for JM Eagle.
+Prior to joining NHMLA, Nathan worked as the Vice President of Human Resources for JM Eagle.
 She has over 15 years of experience and overall responsibility for developing, planning and executing full scope innovative strategies, best practices and programs for Corporate Human Resources that aligned with functional organizational objectives at a high level perspective.